 The luncheon keynote speaker for the Summit was Mark Fulton, the Managing Director and Global Head of Climate Change Investment Research for Deutsche Bank.
 The topic of his speech was “How Transparency, Longevity, and Certainty Can Drive Investment.”

 The afternoon sessions consisted of breakout groups focusing on three areas of opportunity for environmental and energy innovation: biogas and bio-digesters, innovations in the automotive supply chain, and fence line air quality monitoring.
-These sessions included presentations by experts from all of the field represented at the Summit and active discussion by participants of (1) ways of overcoming barriers to investment (2) approaches for facilitating the process of brining innovative technologies to scale and to market and (3) steps that participants could take to bring these ideas to fruition over the next few years.
+These sessions included presentations by experts from all of the fields represented at the Summit and active discussion by participants of (1) ways of overcoming barriers to investment; (2) approaches for facilitating the process of brining innovative technologies to scale and to market; and (3) steps that participants could take to bring these ideas to fruition over the next few years.